|

 soft as a pink Jelly Fish sliding in accidental caress

-along the belly of a newborn whale.
+the belly of a newborn whale.

 Henry, you knew that a Frog's dream